 Lady Margaret Hall provides an excellent academic environment for undergraduates reading Computer Science, Computer Science and Mathematics or Computer Science and Philosophy.
 LMH has a thriving community of philosophy undergraduates with diverse interests.
 We typically admit around 18 students each year across the various philosophy joint schools.
 The Philosophy Faculty (located in Radcliffe Humanities) is just 11 minutes from the College by foot.

-Computer scientists from the University of Oxford have the highest graduate salaries of any UK course, according to a 2014 Sunday Times report, earning an average of £43,895 six months after leaving university.
+Graduates in Computer Science from Oxford were the top earners in the 2017 Sunday Times league table of graduate salaries.
+Six months after graduation our students had achieved a median salary of £45,000, higher than graduates of all other UK undergraduate degree courses.
 Graduates enter into technical, managerial, academic, financial or commercial posts, both in the UK and abroad, and in recent years Oxford graduates have progressed to careers in many fields that need an understanding of computer systems, what such systems can (and cannot) do, and how to design them.
-Oxford has also seen students going into teaching, government and policy organisations, management consultancy and law3.
+Oxford has also seen students going into teaching, government and policy organisations, management consultancy and law.
 Others have continued onto PhDs and academic or research careers, or started up their own companies.

 The analytic, communication, and reasoning skills the study of philosophy imparts are highly valued by a wide range of employers in the public and private sector.
 Philosophy graduates often go on to have careers in law, management consultancy, banking and finance, the civil service faststream, teaching, and research, among many other professions.